 Mr. Borok’s recordings include the violin solo of Vivaldi’s Four Seasons with musicians from the Boston Symphony (Stereo Review Magazine named it “Best of the Month”), the Shostakovich Violin Sonata with Tatiana Yanpolsky (earned a four-star rating from the Penguin Cassette Guide), and Beethoven’s Archduke Trio with Claude Frank, piano, and Leslie Parnas, cello, (honored by “Ovation” magazine).

 “A Road Less Traveled,” Mr. Borok’s most recent recording, was released to critical acclaim on the Eroica label; this performance includes seldom-performed concertos by Joseph Haydn.

 Mr. Borok’s original cadenzas for all five Mozart Violin Concertos are available through the publisher, Theodore Presser Co.

 Emanuel Borok has also established himself as an internationally- recognized teacher having taught at the Academia Musicale Chigiana in Siena, Italy; the Menuhin Festival in Gstaad, Switzerland; the Royal Conservatory and Academy of Music in London, the Conservatoire de Paris, the Tchaikovsky Conservatory of Moscow, the Academy of Music in Prague and the Tanglewood Music Center in Massacheusetts.
 He was invited to teach at the famous Verbier Festival in Switzerland the summer of 2005.

-In addition to his duties with the Dallas Symphony Orchestra, Emanuel Borok currently serves on the prestigious music faculties of the University of North Texas and the Meadows School of the Arts at SMU.
+In addition to his duties with the Dallas Symphony Orchestra, Emanuel Borok currently serves on the prestigious music faculty of the Meadows School of the Arts at SMU.